ardthomp/640_user_analytics/README.md

 ## License

 All rights reserved.
-This project is provided for viewing purposes only.
+This repository is provided for viewing and educational purposes only.

-Please contact the author for permission to reuse any part of this work.
+It contains original analytic workflows developed for hospital library data analysis.
+No reuse, distribution, or derivative use is permitted without prior written permission.

+See the LICENSE file for full terms.